Put your wallet away, you're in Krakow

-The first welcome surprise on arriving in Krakow was that our Uber from the airport into the city centre (about a half hour drive) was £5.
-Only £5!!
+The first welcome surprise on arriving in Krakow was how cheap our Uber from the airport into the city centre was (in comparison to London at least!).
 I knew straight away I was going to love this city and I was so, so right.

 Krakow in a nutshell